akmenon1996/Logisitic_Regression-Pytorch-/README.md

 # Logisitic_Regression-Pytorch-
-Implementation of Logistic Regression using Pytorch
+Implementation of ML algorithms using Pytorch.